Table of Contents

 myapp.herokuapp.com, you can’t use a CNAME record, but you can use an ALIAS record.
 The ALIAS record will automatically resolve your domain to one or more A records at resolution time, and resolvers see your domain simply as if it had A records.

 How ALIAS record works

 The actual implementation is handled by a small Go application which our Rails application calls, either from within Rails execution or in an asynchronous job, to handle the resolution.
-The Go application currently calls to Google’s public resolvers to resolve the ALIAS record.
+The Go application calls Google’s public resolvers to resolve the ALIAS record.